revbayes/revbayes.github.io/tutorials/mcmc/index.md

     between zero and infinity, so is better described using a uniform prior probability density.
-Different kinds of prior probability densities will have specific proposal mechanisms—for example, there is something called a ‘Dirichlet’ proposal mechanism that is used to propose new values for parameters described by a Dirichlet prior, and something called a ‘Slider’ proposal mechanism that is used to propose new values for parameters described by a uniform prior.
+Different kinds of prior probability densities will have specific proposal mechanisms—for example, there is something called a 'Dirichlet' proposal mechanism that is used to propose new values for parameters described by a Dirichlet prior, and something called a 'Slider' proposal mechanism that is used to propose new values for parameters described by a uniform prior.
-    (Again, we’ll go into the gory details of these proposal mechanisms another time.
+    (Again, we'll go into the gory details of these proposal mechanisms another time.
 The main idea for now is that the proposal mechanisms generate a new parameter value by poking the current parameter value.)